eligosource/eventsourced/README.md

 ![Confirm](https://raw.github.com/eligosource/eventsourced/master/doc/images/stackabletraits-4.png)

 The receipt of event messages from channels must be confirmed by calling `confirm()` or `confirm(true)` on the received event `Message`.
-Applications can also <i>negatively</i> confirm an event message receipt by calling `confirm(false)`.
+Applications can also *negatively* confirm an event message receipt by calling `confirm(false)`.
 This, for example, causes a reliable channel to redeliver the event message.

 Instead of calling `confirm(true)` or `confirm(false)` directly, actors can also be modified with the stackable [`Confirm`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.Confirm) trait.
 This trait calls `confirm(true)` on the received event message when the modified actor's `receive` method returns normally and `confirm(false)` when it throws an exception.